 Many law graduates also enjoy successful careers in accountancy, business, finance, management, journalism and the Civil Service.
 Graduates may pursue further studies or professional qualifications in law, business and management, accountancy, finance and corporate administration.
 The Master of Laws (LLM), offered by the School of Law, also creates significant opportunity for law graduates to extend their qualifications to the postgraduate level.

 To be eligible for admission to the LLB Programme, the HKDSE applicant should achieve Level 5 or above in English Language and satisfy the University general entrance requirements (visit: http://www.admo.cityu.edu.hk/jupas_hkdse/).

 Direct/ Non-JUPAS Applicants

 To be eligible for admission, you must satisfy the General Entrance Requirements and meet the following programme specific entrance requirements.

 #Obtained within 3 years before admission.

 Mature applicants are eligible to apply for admission notwithstanding they do not satisfy the general entrance requirements, provided they can demonstrate suitability for the programme and an aptitude for study.
-Mature applicants must be over the age of 25 years by 1 September of the year of admission to the LLB programme.
+Mature applicants must be over the age of 25 by 1 September of the year of admission to the LLB Programme.